 (v) Improperly and/or dishonestly lent his reputation to the International Child Development Resource Centre which promoted to very vulnerable parents expensive products for whose efficacy (as he knew or should have known) there was no scientific evidence. (v) Has improperly lent his reputation to the International Child Development Resource Centre which exploited very vulnerable parents by promoting to them expensive products the efficacy of which (as he knew or should have known) had no scientific basis.

-These meanings, alleged by the claimaint, are reported by Eady J in a judgment handed down on 4 November 2005 These meanings, admitted by the defendants, are reported by Eady J in a judgment handed down on 21 December 2006
+These meanings, alleged by the claimaint, are reported by Eady J in a judgment handed down on 4 November 2005 These meanings, admitted by the defendants, are reported by Eady J in a judgment dated 21 December 2006

 RELATED: